top of page

 ¼ cup Ball bread and butter pickle mix 1 tsp mustard seed 1 tsp dill seed 3 ½ lbs cucumbers 2 ½ cups vinegar 2 ½ cups sugar

-Start by preparing your boiling water bath with enough water to cover the jars with 1-2 inches of water.
+Start by preparing your boiling water bath canner with enough water to cover the jars with 1-2 inches of water.
 Place this on the stove on medium heat.
 Place your jars in the oven at 250 degrees Fahrenheit.
 Place your lids in a small pan of water and bring it to a boil.
 Now that your equipment is ready it is time to start the recipe.

 preparing cucumbers to can homemade bread and butter pickles.